2018–19 All-Ireland Senior Club Football Championship

-The 2018–19 All-Ireland Senior Club Football Championship was the 49th annual gaelic football club championship since its establishment in the 1970–71 season.
-The winners receive the Andy Merrigan Cup.
+The 2018–19 All-Ireland Senior Club Football Championship was the 49th annual Gaelic football club championship since its establishment in the 1970–71 season.
+The winning team received the Andy Merrigan Cup.

-The defending champions were Corofin from Galway who defeated Nemo Rangers from Cork on 17 March 2018 to win their 3rd title.
+The defending champion was Corofin.
+Corofin defeated Nemo Rangers in the final on 17 March 2018 to retain the title.
+It was the club's fourth title.

-Competition format